crowding/async/README.md

 [news]: https://github.com/crowding/async/blob/main/NEWS.md
 For more details see [NEWS.md][news].

+For more details on the package as a whole, see the [help index](https://crowding.github.io/async/reference/index.html) and [vignettes](https://crowding.github.io/async/articles/index.html).

 ## Generators

 `g <- gen({...})` is like a function that knows how to "pause."
 The